 Stoves & Health

-We have been working since 2013 on the development of a suite of women’s and children’s health and wellbeing products to be presented to development impact financiers, public and private, for procurement under a payment on delivery or “pay-for-performance” schemes as part of a growing trend towards results-based-financing in development finance.
+We have been working since 2012 on the development of a suite of women’s and children’s health and wellbeing products to be presented to development impact financiers, public and private, for procurement under payment on delivery or “pay-for-performance” schemes as part of a growing trend towards results-based-financing in development finance.

-We conceived of a forward market for health outcomes, measured as Averted Disability Adjusted Life Years (ADALYs) from the use of clean cookstoves and improved kitchen ventilation to raise investment funds in cleaner healthier cooking for families dependent on open fires and inefficient biomass stoves for cooking.
+We conceived of a forward market for health outcomes, measured as Averted Disability Adjusted Life Years (ADALYs) from the use of clean cookstoves and improved kitchen ventilation to increase investment in cleaner healthier cooking for families dependent on open fires using woody biomass and inefficient biomass stoves for cooking and heating.

-To test this market vision, at the World Bank’s invitation, we joined the World Bank as an advisor for a “proof-of-concept” study in Laos PDR to determine if super clean cookstoves provided a cost-effective solution to reducing the burden of disease from inhaling the smoke of open cooking fires.
+To test this market vision, at the World Bank’s invitation, we joined the World Bank as an advisor and project manager for a “proof-of-concept” study in Laos PDR to determine if super clean cookstoves provided a cost-effective solution to reducing the burden of disease from inhaling the smoke of open cooking fires.